ezoic/amphtml/ads/ezoic.md

 - `data-domainid`: the id assigned to you by ezoic platform
 - `data-adunit`: the adunit name corresponding to the ad position
-- `data-ezoic`: additional ezoic targeting information. this is reserved for ezoic use only
+- `data-json`: additional ezoic targeting information. this is reserved for ezoic use only